okTurtles/group-income/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-We are committed to ensuring digital accessibility for all people.
 We are continually improving the user experience for everyone, and applying the relevant accessibility standards.
 We will be conformant with [WCAG 2.0](https://www.w3.org/WAI/standards-guidelines/wcag/) Level AA and trying or best to reach Level AAA in some areas of the application.

 <a href="https://www.w3.org/WAI/WCAG2AA-Conformance"
   title="Explanation of WCAG 2.0 Level Double-A Conformance">